Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 or [download and extract the repository .zip file](https://github.com/Azure-Samples/active-directory-dotnetcore-daemon-v2/archive/refs/heads/master.zip).

-> Given that the name of the sample is pretty long, and so are the name of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.
+> Given the length of the project name and referenced NuGet packages, it might be a good idea to clone the project in a folder close to the root of your hard drive to avoid file size limitations on Windows.

-Navigate to the `"2-Call-OwnApi"` folder
+Navigate to the `2-Call-OwnApi` folder

 ```Shell
 cd 2-Call-OwnApi